slsa-framework/slsa/docs/spec/v1.1/provenance.md

 ## Schema

-*NOTE: This section describes the fields within `predicate`.
-For a description of the other top-level fields, such as `subject`, see [Statement].*
+### Summary

+*NOTE: This summary (in cue) is informative.
+In the event of a disagreement with the text description, the text is authoritative.*

 <!-- Note: While this happens to be a valid cue file, we're really just using it
 as a human-readable summary of the schema.
 We don't want readers to have to